davidfurlong/personal-website/content/posts/2021-03-05-when-other-teams-pay-for-your-decisions.md

 - Communicate the *why* when it comes to work and tasks
 - Build better, stronger relationships between team members (culture)
 - Improve planning to avoid stressful, urgent work if possible
-- Align the team around shared metrics rather than individual metrics
+- Align the team around shared metrics rather than individual metrics.
+"Engineering" performance metrics if any should account for any negative externalities engineering may produce on other teams or team performance.
+This can be really hard to do.
 - Make sure performance reviews and personal incentives aren't possibly misaligned with the team incentives